Regístrese ahora para una mejor cotización personalizada!

 During his first years at Cisco, Jisheng worked on different security features and products including ACL, FW, IPS, and QoS.
 Four years ago, he began to apply Big Data and data analysis technologies to various security challenges.
 As a researcher, he moved from traditional heuristic-driven security to data-driven security.
 Jisheng has already led a few data analysis projects to improve the efficacy of Cisco web and email reputation systems.
 Currently he is leading TRAC efforts to pioneer development of Cisco Security Intelligence Operations (SIO) and next-generation Cisco Threat Defense (CTD).

-tag-icon Etiquetas calientes: Big Data #seguridad Análisis de análisis Base de datos Hadoop email ARS auto rule scoring ham
+tag-icon Etiquetas calientes: Big Data #seguridad Análisis de análisis Base de datos Hadoop email auto rule scoring ARS ham

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.